-This step by step guide has been specifically designed to help patients and healthcare practitioners understand the process involved around the prescription of medicinal cannabis in Australia.
+We have developed an Introductory guide to medicinal cannabis for patients.
+This step by step guide has been specifically designed to help patients and healthcare practitioners understand the process involved in the prescription of medicinal cannabis in Australia.

-For further information we suggest you refer to the TGA site: https://www.tga.gov.au/accessing-unapproved-products
+For further information we suggest you refer to the Therapeutic Goods Administration (TGA) site: https://www.tga.gov.au/accessing-unapproved-products

 Before you consider medicinal cannabis as a treatment in Australia, you should be aware of the following:

 The TGA, is currently recommending cannabinoid therapy only be used after conventional treatments have been unsuccessful.
 This is because medicinal cannabis is an unapproved product and requires further research to enable clinicians to understand if there are conditions or therapeutic areas where cannabis may be definitively useful.

 A doctor can prescribe medicinal cannabis (upon approval from the TGA) only after established treatments have been trialled and or have been unsuccessful, with the exception of palliative care.
 If a patient would like to try medical marijuana before other approved treatments, an application to the TGA may be rejected unless approved conventional therapies have not worked or have given the patient adverse side effects.

 As supporting evidence for the use of cannabinoid products develops through robust clinical trials, the TGA will update its guidelines and expand the clinical settings and conditions for which medical cannabis may be considered for approval.